Different Types Of Teeth Animals

 The types and arrangement of teeth are strongly correlated with an animal's diet.
 Let's examine some examples:

 • Herbivores (Plant-Eaters): Herbivores exhibit a diverse range of dental adaptations depending on their specific diet.
 Those that consume primarily grasses and leaves (like cows and horses) possess high-crowned molars with complex ridges for grinding tough plant material.
 Other herbivores, such as rabbits and rodents, have strong incisors for gnawing on roots, seeds, and bark.
-Some herbivores, like elephants, utilize their tusks (modified incisors) for defense and foraging.
+Some herbivores, like elephants, put to use their tusks (modified incisors) for defense and foraging.

 Tooth Structure: Beyond the Basics